Sajjon/K1/README.md

 Read full documentation [here on SwiftPackageIndex][doc].

 ## Quick overview
 The API of K1 maps almost 1:1 with Apple's [CryptoKit][ck], vendoring a set of keypairs, one per feature.
-E.g. in CryptoKit you have `Curve25519.KeyAgreement.PrivateKey` and `Curve25519.KeyAgreement.PublicKey` which are seperate for `Curve25519.Signing.PrivateKey` and `Curve25519.Signing.PublicKey`.
+E.g. in CryptoKit you have `Curve25519.KeyAgreement.PrivateKey` and `Curve25519.KeyAgreement.PublicKey` which are separate for `Curve25519.Signing.PrivateKey` and `Curve25519.Signing.PublicKey`.

 Just like that K1 vendors these key pairs:
 - `K1.KeyAgreement.PrivateKey` / `K1.KeyAgreement.PublicKey` for key agreement (ECDH)